 The results were beautiful, and the collection sold out in an hour after launching in eight weeks and was the first NFT collection to be featured in the New York Stock Exchange.

-In addition to initiatives like WoW or Boss Beauties, there are also individual women making waves in the NFT space, such as Maliha Abidi, a Pakistani artist who has been featured in various mainstream outlets including the BBC, and the Guardian.
+In addition to initiatives like WoW or Boss Beauties, there are also individual women making next-generation art in the NFT space, such as Maliha Abidi, a Pakistani artist and digital illustrator who has been featured in various mainstream outlets including the BBC, and the Guardian.

 Web3 is championed as a democratization of the internet.
-In many ways, it does present us with the opportunity for a more open and inclusive web, and by extension, society at large.
+In many ways, it has had a huge positive impact on the internet.
+It presents us with the opportunity for a more open and inclusive web, and by extension, society at large.

-However, we need to proactively support diversity and gender equality in new artistic and technological spaces, otherwise, we may just repeat history again - to our own detriment.
+However, we need to proactively support diversity and equal opportunities for all in new artistic and technological spaces, otherwise, we may just repeat history again - to our own detriment.